 Lie down on your back on the ground.
 Keep your arms placed along both the sides of your body and your palms facing downwards.
 Lift your legs together off the floor till a 90-degree angle.
 Then, clasp your hips with your hands and lift them off the floor taking your feet over your head.
 Place your feet beyond your head with the toes touching the ground.
 Bring back your arms to their original position and hold the pose for 30 to 60 seconds.

 Benefits Of Halasana

-Halasana reduces stress and normalizes the blood glucose levels in your body.
+Halasana provides stress relief and normalizes the blood glucose levels in your body.
 It improves your digestion and appetite.
 It nourishes your thyroid, pancreas, and kidneys.
 The pose normalizes high blood pressure.
 It calms your nervous system and reduces fatigue.
 It strengthens your immune system and cures insomnia and headache.

 3. Chakrasana (Wheel Pose)

 Chakrasana or the Wheel Pose is a backbend which forms the shape of a wheel when assumed.
 Hence, the name.
 Practice Chakrasana in the morning or evening on an empty stomach.
-In the evenings, make sure you practice after 4 to 6 hours of having a full-fledged meal.
-Chakrasana is a basic level Ashtanga yoga asana.
+In the evenings, make sure you practice after 3 to 4 hours of having a full-fledged meal.
+Chakrasana is a basic level of Ashtanga yoga asana.

 How To Do Chakrasana?

 Lie down on the ground on your back.
 Place your hands along the sides of your body.
 Bend your knees and put your soles on the ground.
 Keep shoulder length distance between them and get them closer to your buttocks.
 Take your arms and fold them backward towards your face and place your palms near your ears with the fingers pointed towards your shoulder.
 Now, lift your body off the floor, balancing it on your four limbs and head hanging downwards.
 Hold the pose.
 Keep it for 1 to 5 minutes.